getsentry/rfcs/text/0126-sdk-span-buffer.md

 - What values are SDKs going to pick for x and y?
 - Should we add an option to make x and y configurable from the start?
 - Do SDKs have to send span children in the same envelope as their parent?
+- Should we call the solution SpansAggregator to align with metrics?